Double Amputee Mugged Hours After Waking from 6-Week Coma

 Dallimore stole the debit card from the victim’s hand and shoved the chair down an incline.
 The victim was required to use what was left of a leg that was amputated a few years prior to soften his crash into the wall.
 According to the Manchester Evening News, upon impact, his old wound was opened, and his leg began to bleed.

 “I wanted to get a drink because I was so thirsty.
-Then this man took hold of my wheelchair and rammed me into a wall,” McEwan-Jones recalled, according to The Sun.
+Then this man took hold of my wheelchair and rammed me into a wall,” McEwan-Jones recalled, according to the Sun.

 The attack caused significant setbacks in the victim’s recovery, according to the Manchester Evening News.
 He remained in the hospital for another four weeks and was unable to use his prosthetic for his reinjured left leg.

 Dallimore took off with the victim’s debit card and attempted to withdraw £270 from an ATM.
-He then bought cigarettes and received cash back at Morrison’s Supermarket, The Sun reports.
+He then bought cigarettes and received cash back at Morrison’s Supermarket, the Sun reports.

-“I think it’s absolutely diabolical that someone could do this to a man with no legs,” McEwan-Jones said of the mugging, according to The Sun.
+“I think it’s absolutely diabolical that someone could do this to a man with no legs,” McEwan-Jones said of the mugging, according to the Sun.

 “How am I supposed to defend myself?” he wondered.
 “This person must not have a heart to do such a diabolical thing.”

-As Dallimore was holding crutches, his attorney Daniel Calder argued that his client was at the hospital to receive medical attention for abscesses in his leg.
+As Dallimore was holding crutches, his defense lawyer, Daniel Calder, argued that his client was at the hospital to receive medical attention for abscesses in his leg.
 “His attendance at the hospital was to ask for treatment in relation to abscesses to his legs,” Calder stated.
-“He would wish the court to accept that the offense was opportunistic rather than planned,” The Sun reports.
+“He would wish the court to accept that the offense was opportunistic rather than planned,” the Sun reports.

-At sentencing, recorder Michael Maher said, “a doctor initially thought the defendant was acting in a selfless manner,” according to The Sun.
+At sentencing, recorder Michael Maher said, “a doctor initially thought the defendant was acting in a selfless manner,” according to the Sun.
 “How wrong he was.
 This defendant in fact acted with utter contempt for Mr. McEwan-Jones, casting him aside as though he was a piece of rubbish.”

 Dallimore was sentenced to three years and nine months in jail for the callous attack after “pleading guilty to one count of robbery and three counts of fraud,” according to the Manchester Evening News.